← writing

 everything above the lowest set bit is preserved. the lowest set bit and everything below it: zeroed out. one bit removed.

-toggle the bits of x and watch the zones shift. the pattern holds for every nonzero number — the borrow always cascades to exactly the right depth, and the AND always cleans up exactly the right region.
+step through the phases: x, then x − 1, then the AND, then what survives. the pattern holds for every nonzero number: the borrow always cascades to exactly the right depth, and the AND always cleans up exactly the right region.

 why the scan was never necessary

-subtraction already does the searching. the borrow cascade ripples upward through the trailing zeros and stops at the first 1 — which is exactly the bit you wanted to find. x − 1 disagrees with x in exactly the right places: at the lowest set bit and below.
-AND enforces that disagreement, zeroing out every position where they differ. the mask you'd normally build by hand — find the position, shift, negate — subtraction builds it for you, for free, as a side effect of how borrowing works.
+subtraction already does the searching. the borrow cascade ripples upward through the trailing zeros and stops at the first 1, which is exactly the bit you wanted to find. x − 1 disagrees with x in exactly the right places: at the lowest set bit and below.
+AND enforces that disagreement, zeroing out every position where they differ. the mask you'd normally build by hand (find the position, shift, negate), subtraction builds for you, for free, as a side effect of how borrowing works.

 one subtraction, one AND. the borrow cascade is the scan.